-Dolphins’ Hall of Fame linebacker Buoniconti dead at 78
+Dolphins Hall of Fame linebacker Buoniconti dead at 78

 “He could have been sitting on the beach sipping champagne for the rest of his life,” the younger Buoniconti said in 2017.
 “But what did he do?
 He went around and gave the rest of his life to help his son.”

-Following retirement, Buoniconti worked as an attorney, as president of U.S. Tobacco and as an agent to such athletes as Bucky Dent and Andre Dawson.
-In recent years he struggled with symptoms of CTE, a degenerative brain disease associated with repeated blows to the head.

 A native of Springfield, Massachusetts, Buoniconti played guard on offense and linebacker on defense for Notre Dame.
-But at 5-11 and 220 pounds, he was small for an NFL linebacker.

-He was taken in the 13th round by the Boston Patriots of the upstart AFL and played for them from 1962 to 1968.
+He was small for a pro linebacker, but after being taken in the 13th round by the Boston Patriots of the upstart AFL, he played for them from 1962 to 1968.

 He made the AFL All-Star Game six times and had 24 career interceptions for the Patriots, including three in a single game in 1968.

 Buoniconti played for the Dolphins from 1969 to 1974 and in 1976.
 He was the leader of Miami’s famed “No-Name Defense” and in 1973 he set a team record with 162 tackles.
 He was inducted into the Hall of Fame in 2001.